casterbyte/Above/README.md

 # How to Use

-First, it's worth switching the interface to non-decipherable mode
+First, it's worth switching the interface to promiscuous mode

 ```
 caster@kali:~/Above$ sudo ip link set eth0 promisc on